-His work talks about the reinvention of the individual through the travel experiences; about the detachment of the interactions that define us as a reflection of previously conceived information, reaching empty spaces where time disappears and we are allowed to blur and adopt new forms.
+His work talks about the reinvention of the individual through his experiences; about the detachment of the interactions that define us as a reflection of previously conceived information, and how each interaction creates his own time, reaching empty spaces where time disappears and we are allowed to blur and adopt new forms.

 Timeline, its most wide and recognized series, reflects this temporary non-existence, generating a notion of time-space from interactions of people or objects that inhabit or act in a certain place.
 In this way vast landscapes are created, expanding space as a result of the accumulated interactions that are generated within it, and these, in turn, are synthesized in a single timeless moment.